 5. Bring Repair Tools for Emergency Fixes

+To guarantee a safe and trouble-free adventure, you must bring a kit of repair tools.
 This should include spare bike tubes, tire patches, a pump, an adjustable wrench set, and other tools that could come in handy if something goes wrong or breaks down.

-In addition to ensuring these items are all included in your luggage, it's also recommended that all travelers familiarize themselves with how bike repairs work in an emergency.
+In addition to ensuring these items are included in luggage, it's recommended that travelers familiarize themselves with how bike repairs work in an emergency.
+Knowing how to get your bike back up and running quickly can give any traveler peace of mind.

 6. Research Local Bicycle Laws